ep2lab/akiles/README.md

 This program is the result of substantial effort by us.
 It is released as open source in the hope that it will be useful to other people.
-If you find it useful and/or use it in any of your works, I kindly ask you to acknowledge it by citing the main article of the Akiles2d model, and/or citing the code directly as:
+If you find it useful and/or use it in any of your works, I kindly ask you to acknowledge it by citing the code directly as:

 > Mario Merino, Javier Mauriño (2017).
 Akiles2d code: Advanced Kinetic Iterative pLasma Expansion Solver 2D, DOI: 10.5281/zenodo.1098432

+and/or citing the main article of the Akiles2d model,

+> Mario Merino, Javier Mauriño, Eduardo Ahedo, *Kinetic electron model for plasma thruster plumes*, Plasma Sources Science and Technoogy 27 035013 (2018) [LINK](http://doi.org/10.1088/1361-6595/aab3a1).

 ## License